lynix28/api-testng-example/README.md

 - TestNG as test framework and assertion
 - Maven as test builder and runner
-- RestAssured as REST API module
+- RestAssured as REST API client module
 - Allure as test reporter

 ---